Why do ChatGPT citations disappear?

 How to Prevent Citation Disappearance

-- Update your highest-performing pages monthly with substantive changes—new statistics, recent examples, current recommendations.
+Update your highest-performing pages monthly with substantive changes—new statistics, recent examples, current recommendations.
+ChatGPT's retrieval favors recently-updated content.

-- The more query variations your content addresses, the more resilient your overall visibility.
+The more query variations your content addresses, the more resilient your overall visibility.
+If citations disappear for one phrasing, you maintain presence for others.

-- Backlinks, mentions in authoritative publications, and citations from other reputable sources reinforce content credibility.
+Backlinks, mentions in authoritative publications, and citations from other reputable sources reinforce your content's credibility to ChatGPT's ranking systems.

-- ChatGPT favors content with clear structure, direct answers early in the text, supporting data, and explicit expertise signals.
+ChatGPT favors content with clear structure, direct answers early in the text, supporting data, and explicit expertise signals.
+Generic content loses ground to specifically-optimized alternatives.

-- When weekly testing reveals citation drops, investigate immediately.
-The faster the identification and response, the less visibility you lose.
+When weekly testing reveals citation drops, investigate immediately.
+The faster you identify and address the cause, the less visibility you lose.

 The Probabilistic Nature of AI Citations